buckleylab/Buckley_lab_protocols/GCMS/GCMS_operation.md

-Protocol for quantifying CO2 in headspace samples with the Shimadzu GCMS-QP2010
+Protocol for operating Shimadzu GCMS-QP2010
 ===============================================================================

 ## Authorship

 Ashley Campbell, Chantal Koechli, Nick Youngblut and Sam Barnett (2016)

-Updated 2021 by Cassi Wattenburger (more details)
+Updated 2021, 2022 by Cassi Wattenburger (more details)

 ## Printing this protocol